igng/secondshortestpath/README.md

 # Second Shortest Path

-This is a Python implementation for the problem of the 'second shortest path' in a weighted undirected cyclic graph.
-It is based on the 'Dijkstra's shortest path algorithm', using heap structures.
+"Second shortest path in a weighted undirected cyclic graph" implementation in Python.

+Project for the course "Algorithm Engineering" (University of Rome Tor Vergata)